Sir Peter Parker, 1st Baronet: Senior command

 Promoted to rear admiral on 20 May 1777, Parker became Commander-in-Chief, Jamaica Station, with his flag in HMS Bristol, in December 1777.
 At this time, Parker acted as a patron and friend of Horatio Nelson, then serving aboard the Bristol, an attachment which would endure for the remainder of Nelson's life.
 Promoted to vice admiral on 29 March 1779, he returned to England in the second-rate HMS Sandwich, accompanied by various prisoners including Admiral De Grasse captured at the Battle of the Saintes, in August 1782.

 Created a baronet on 28 December 1782, Parker was, unwillingly, returned as Member of Parliament for Seaford in May 1784, and then as member for Maldon in 1786.
 Promoted to full admiral on 24 September 1787, he became Commander-in-Chief, Portsmouth in 1793.
-He was promoted to Admiral of the Fleet on 16 September 1799 and was Chief Mourner at Nelson's funeral in January 1806.
+He was promoted to Admiral of the Fleet on 16 September 1799 and was Chief Mourner at Nelson's state funeral in January 1806.
 He died at his home at Weymouth Street in London on 21 December 1811 and was buried at St Margaret's, Westminster.
 Parker also owned the Manor of Bassingbourne at Takeley in Essex: in accordance with his wishes the manor was demolished in 1813.